daronphang/coding_resources/javascript/angular/NgRx/basics.md

 3) Changes are made with pure functions through Reducer function which returns a new state object.

 ### Actions:
 Dispatched to Reducer from Components/Services.
-Actions reach out to all Reducers; hence, returning default case is necessary.
+Actions reach out to all Reducers; need return DEFAULT case.
 Have two properties:
 1) type: read only string describing what the action stand for.
 2) payload: the data sent to the Reducer (not all actions need a payload).